11 ways to make money from reading books

 An amazing way to combine a love of reading and art is by designing book covers for authors.
 In fact, illustrating book covers has made it to our list of the best ways to sell art.

-It can work as a way to make money on a freelance basis while at uni, or as a full-time job.
+It's a great way to make money on a freelance basis while at uni, or as a full-time job.

 To find freelance opportunities, try advertising on sites like Fiverr or Upwork.
 The amount you'll earn for these gigs will vary depending on your skill level and the time required for the project.